verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

 Implementations must provide support for ToIP Trust Registry QueryProtocol version 2.0.
-This will be developed when TRQP spec stabilizes.
+This will be developed when TRQP spec stabilizes, and defined in the indexer.

 ## Initial Data Requirements